'Troubled' Nato reacts to Russia nuclear threat

 It now plans to build permanent air force and naval bases there, Turkish officials told the Reuters news agency on Monday.

-And that "increasingly aggressive [Turkish] posture" was "unacceptable" for France, the French foreign ministry said in a statement the same day.
+And that "increasingly aggressive [Turkish] posture" was "unacceptable", the French foreign ministry said.

 "Turkey is supposed to be a Nato partner, so this cannot continue," France said.